For more information about Corporate Partner membership and sponsorship opportunities, call (213) 763-3315.

 Learn more >

 The Natural History Museum serves educators and learners of all ages, from children just beginning to engage in science to senior volunteers continuing a lifelong passion for knowledge.
-In this three-dimensional environment filled with the planet’s treasures, we can introduce the processes of science in vibrant, firsthand ways.
+In this three-dimensional environment filled with the planet’s treasures, we introduce and implement the scientific process in vibrant, firsthand ways.
 Our integrated curricula for multiple grade levels meet state standards and offers teachers extended resources to encourage investigative, observational, and critical thinking in their students.
 Family programs provide important opportunities for parents to learn alongside their children.
-To learn more about how your organization can contribute to our public and educational programs please call (213) 763-3512.
+To learn more about how your organization can contribute to our public and educational programs please call our Corporate Giving office at 213-763-3224.

 NHM Educational and Public Programs include: